Rabin M Joshi

 But not all teas are created equal.
 While many reach for a standard, dusty tea bag from the grocery store, the secret to true, physiological relief lies in the quality of the leaves and the synergy of the botanical ingredients.
 In this blog, we will explore why specific Nepali tea blends—from warming Masala to cooling Mint—are the gold standard for your wellness journey.

 Why this guide is useful: sore throat searchers usually want one of three things quickly: a tea that feels soothing, a tea that helps with congestion, or a tea that feels gentle enough to drink when swallowing is uncomfortable.
-This article is structured to answer those needs directly while also explaining why certain teas may work better than others for different symptoms.

 The Physiology of a Sore Throat: Why Tea Works